Contact Us

 01908 679809

-New Chapter Primary School Information Report
+New Chapter Primary School Special Educational Needs and Disabilities (SEND) Information Report 2025 - 2026

 At New Chapter Primary School, our core principles of Learning, Love and Laughter underpin our ethos and daily working practices.
 We aim to enhance and enrich the lives of our children by enabling them to make the most of outstanding learning opportunities within and beyond the curriculum.
 We try to instil an appreciation that there are no limits to what a young person can achieve, and we support them to develop the skills, knowledge and attributes needed, to successfully shape and respond to the future.